CodeRohanDev/mayfair-management/CUSTOMIZATION.md

 # 🎨 Customization Guide

-This guide will help you customize the Lincolnshire Management website for your specific needs.
+This guide will help you customize the MayFair Management website for your specific needs.

 ## 🏢 Quick Start - Change Company Information